 She has conducted 20th-century masterpieces by Stravinsky, Ligeti, Schnittke, Xenakis, Lutoslawski, and many great composers of the last 100 years; but she also has conducted the canonic symphonic-choral repertoire.
 In the year 2000 she became the first woman on record to conduct the monumental Grande messe des morts by Hector Berlioz with 450 performers on stage.
-For her innovative approach to pedagogy through creative collaboration, Carmen-Helena Tellez received the Tracy M. Sonneborn Distinguished Professor Award at Indiana University in 2010.
+For her innovative approach to pedagogy through creative activity, Carmen-Helena Tellez received the Tracy M. Sonneborn Distinguished Professor Award at Indiana University in 2010.

 As Director of the Latin American Music Center at Indiana University, Carmen-Helena Téllez supervised the largest collection of Latin American art music outside of the Library of Congress and a constellation of research and promotion activities.
 For the LAMC she has commissioned, premiered and recorded several works, organized three Inter-American Music Symposia and many special events, created a performance competition, produced a series of recordings, and implemented a Latin American ensemble and several courses.
 As Director of Graduate Choral Studies also at Indiana University she taught the doctoral seminars in the role of mentor once undertaken by Julius Herford, George Buelow, Thomas Dunn and Jan Harrington, and led dozens of doctoral final theses.